eduardocasino/eduardocasino.github.io/_posts/2023-02-12-KIM-1-Replica.md

 Everything is available at my [GitHub repository](https://github.com/eduardocasino/kim-1).

-Thanks to Hans Otten for the invaluable info [at his site](http://retro.hansotten.nl/).
+Thanks to Hans Otten for the invaluable info at his site,http://retro.hansotten.nl